TAbdiukov/TAbdiukov.github.io/content/post/2024-07-19-azure-outage/index.md

 Today, there was a major global Microsoft Azure cloud outage.
 The world's (mostly service) economy took a blow, and the news keep fuelling hysteria.

 How did it affect me?
 It happened so that on the same day, I took a CSA CCSK v5 upgrade exam.
-CSA CCSK is about cloud security (governance, applications, networking), and *just* a few days ago, an updated exam came out. **I passed**, screenshot is below,
+CSA CCSK is about cloud security (governance, applications, networking), and *just* a few days ago, an updated exam came out.

+**I passed**, and screenshot is below,

 ![CSA](csa.png)

-Prior to that, I passed ISC2 CCSP exam, CCSK v4 exam, and more.
-Point is, somehow I am home, tired, and, unlike those whiney news anchors or technophobe rsdio hosts, I'm possibly at a unique position to comment about this incident.
+Prior to this, I passed ISC2 CCSP exam, CCSK v4 exam, and more.
+Somehow I am home, tired, and, unlike those whiney news anchors or technophobe radio hosts, I'm possibly at a unique position to comment about this incident.

 What happened from the technical perspective?
 It's unclear, but it heuristically seems that some system fail-closed much of Azure datacenter infrastructure.
 Perhaps something in the Azure's global Control plane, less likely in Management plane.